| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Friday February 11,

 Mesonet reading- Nowata is likely to become the coldest spot in Oklahoma

+for a recorded temperature reading.
 About 7:40 AM on Thursday morning, February 10, 2011- Nowata's Mesonet station sent in a reading of 31 degrees below zero.
 That easily eclipses the old mark of 27 degrees below zero recorded two previous times before Thursday.
 As we write our email this morning- it's a balmy six degrees in Nowata- and the coldest spot on the Mesonet network is a minus three at Pryor.
 We have a snapshot of the high and low for Thursday linked below- and you can click here for the Oklahoma Mesonet website to see those temps as they rise today across the state.
 By the middle of next week- fifties and sixties (above zero) are expected to arrive.
 Click here to see the lows all over the state on the coldest day ever in Oklahoma weather history. | |

-Governor Mary Fallin to Keynote Oklahoma Farm Bureau Leadership Conference ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ Oklahoma
+| Governor Mary Fallin to Keynote Oklahoma Farm Bureau Leadership Conference ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma

 Governor Mary Fallin will address agriculture leaders attending Oklahoma